Install from Repository (RedHat Enterprise Linux, CentOS, Scientific Linux)

 You will be asked for your password.

-It might take some time after the final version is released before the RPMs are moved to the stable repository.
-Before that, you can use
+It might take some time after the release of a new Opencast version before the RPMs are moved to the stable repository.
+Until then, you can use

 yum install epel-release